saidvandeklundert/interpreter/README.md

 - compiling the AST to bytecode so that a virtual machine can execute the program more efficiently
 - JIT compiling certain parts of the application to machine code

+## Byte-code interpreter:

+Compiles source code to bytecode which is then executed by a VM.
+If the VM is written in a portable language (like C for instance), the advantage is you can run your code on all machines that run that language.
+Another advantage is that this approach is several times faster when compared to a tree-walking interpreter.
+In a tree-walking interpreter, each piece of syntax becomes an AST node.
+Even for simple statements, a lot of objects with pointers and headers are created.
+This overhead can be reduced by compiling to byte-code.

+Compiling to machine code would be even faster.
+The downside is that every CPU architecture has its own assebly dialect.
+Getting your language to run on all CPUs is a massive undertaking.
+A way around this would be using something like LLVM, where you comile to an IR and then let the LLVM backend do the rest.

+Bytecode kind of resembles machine code.
+It forms a dense, linear sequence of binary instructions.
+Though not as fast as machine code, the instructions are a lot easier to write and maintain.

+The VM that executes the bytecode is like a virtual machine that has a simulated chip whose machine code is the byte instructions that are executed.
+The 'VM' is the interpreter.

+Some example languages are Python, Ruby, Lua, OCaml, Erlang and more.

+In a byte-code interpreter, we have:
+- a front end compiler that turns source code into byte code
+- byte code being the representation of the program
+- a VM that executes the byte-code

 ## Compiler: